yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Edge_AI_Gallery_User_Guide.rst

    - Models - /opt/model_zoo/

-10. To change the videos in the prebuilt pipelines used for ``Image Classification``, ``Object Detection`` & ``Semantic Segmentation``, you can replace the video files ``oob-gui-video*.h264`` under ``/opt/oob-demo-assets/``.
+10. To change the videos in the prebuilt pipelines used for ``Image Classification``, ``Object Detection``, ``Semantic Segmentation`` & ``Multi Channel``, you can replace the video files :file:`oob-gui-video*.h264` under :file:`/opt/oob-demo-assets/`.

-11. To add new models to the ``Model`` dropdown list in Custom popup menu, Add the names of the models in ``/opt/oob-demo-assets/allowedModels.txt``.

-   .. note:: For the above changes to take affect, close and relaunch the application.

-12. To relaunch the application, you should run
+11. To relaunch the application, you should run
    ::

         /etc/init.d/edgeai-launcher.sh start

-13. And to stop the application again, you should run
+12. And to stop the application again, you should run
    ::

         /etc/init.d/edgeai-launcher.sh stop

+.. ifconfig:: CONFIG_part_family in ('AM62AX_family')

+   13. To add new models to the ``Model`` dropdown list in Custom popup menu, Add the names of the models in :file:`/opt/oob-demo-assets/allowedModels.txt`.

+   .. note:: For the above changes to take affect, close and relaunch the application.

-14. For further information on edge AI, refer `Edge AI Documentation <https://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-edgeai/AM62AX/08_06_00/exports/docs/devices/AM62AX/linux/index.html>`__
+   14. For more information on edge AI software stack, refer `Edge AI Documentation <https://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-edgeai/AM62AX/10_01_00/exports/edgeai_docs/common/sdk_overview.html>`_

+.. ifconfig:: CONFIG_part_variant in ('J721E')

+   13. For more information on edge AI software stack, refer `Edge AI Documentation <https://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-edgeai/TDA4VM/10_01_00/exports/docs/common/sdk_overview.html>`_

+.. ifconfig:: CONFIG_part_variant in ('J721S2')

+   13. For more information on edge AI software stack, refer `Edge AI Documentation <https://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-edgeai/AM68A/10_01_00/exports/docs/common/sdk_overview.html>`_

+.. ifconfig:: CONFIG_part_variant in ('J784S4')

+   13. For more information on edge AI software stack, refer `Edge AI Documentation <https://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-edgeai/AM69A/10_01_00/exports/docs/common/sdk_overview.html>`_

 Building the edge AI gallery
 ----------------------------

-The edge AI gallery application is enabled by default in yocto for AM62A Linux and RT-Linux.
+The edge AI gallery application is enabled by default in yocto for |__PART_FAMILY_DEVICE_NAMES__| Linux and RT-Linux.

 The source code is available at `edgeai-gui-app <https://git.ti.com/cgit/apps/edgeai-gui-app>`__ and can be recompiled with the following steps